 If revision levels differ between the drawings embedded in this manual and the full online PDF drawings, refer to document with the higher revision level.
-For document availability of privatelabeled manuals and/or standard drawings, please contact your sales representative or visit the web site listed on the back cover of this manual.
+For document availability of privatelabeled manuals and/or standard drawings, please contact your sales representative.

-17.4.
-Firmware v2.7.0 Enhancements
+16. Firmware v2.7.0 Enhancements

 Firmware v2.7.0 for ATevo brings enhanced new features.
-Click on each of the toggles below to learn more:
+Click on each of the links below to learn more: